uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` I have access to a dashboard that allows me to control what types of permissions my collaborators/delegates have

   *note - related to Submission #1*

+## Submission 48 - Add title and description to an external link \# Early Adopter Round 2
+`As a:` repository submitter

+`I want to:` have the option of providing a title and/or a description when I add or edit an external link.

+`So that:` Users will know what the link is and how it relates to the work they're viewing.

+`Done looks like:` When the link is displayed on the 'show page' for a work, the title and description will also be displayed